- What is WordPress SEO?

 SSL also helps in SEO due as Google prefers “secure and encrypted” connections while determining a website’s ranking.

-So, among two websites, the one with SSL is likely to obtain higher rankings on Google.
+So, among the two websites, the one with SSL is likely to obtain higher rankings on Google.

 Google and other search engines also ‘penalize’ sites without valid SSL certificates and setups today.